47degrees/LambdaTest/README.md

 Actions are created using functions that create objects of type `LambdaAct`.
 These functions are also informally refered to as actions.

 Multiple actions can also be specified as a sequence of actions.
-This is done via an implicit conversion from `Seq[LamdaAct]` to `LambdaAct`.
+This is done via an implicit conversion from `Seq[LambdaAct]` to `LambdaAct`.
 See the Generate demo for an example that used this conversion.

 ## Documentation